-A high rate of vaccination among our students, faculty and staff supports the safety and well-being of our community and the communities in which we operate, especially as we engage in in-person learning, research, and outreach.
+A high rate of vaccination among our students, faculty and staff supports the safety and well-being of our community and the communities in which we operate and engage in in-person learning, research, and outreach.

-Because Oregon State University has many and various federal contracts and subcontracts, all OSU employees — including student workers — regardless of whether they perform their duties on-site or remotely, are required to be fully vaccinated.
-The updated OSU COVID-19 Vaccination Requirement applies to all university employees, full-time or part-time, including but not limited to academic faculty, professional faculty, academic wage appointments, classified staff, law enforcement officers, graduate assistants and student employees, though exceptions are allowed based on medical or sincerely held religious beliefs.
+The OSU COVID-19 Vaccination Requirement applies to all on-site university employees, full-time or part-time, including but not limited to academic faculty, professional faculty, academic wage appointments, classified staff, graduate assistants and student employees, though exceptions are allowed when based on (1) medical or disability reasons or (2) sincerely held religious beliefs.

 Employees (including Student Employees)

-If applicable, you can apply for an exception for medical reasons or due to a sincerely held religious belief beginning Friday, Oct.
-29, 2021.
-You will need to complete new exception forms provided on the Student Health Services COVID-19 Immunization Requirements website.
+If applicable, you can apply for an exception for medical reasons or due to a sincerely held religious belief.
+You will need to complete an exception form provided on the Student Health Services COVID-19 Immunization Requirements.

-Medical exceptions for employees are done through Oregon Health Authority forms that must be signed by a medical practitioner and will be verified by OSU’s Occupational Medicine program within Student Health Services.
+Medical exceptions for employees utilize the Oregon Health Authority forms that must be signed by a medical practitioner and will be verified by OSU’s Occupational Medicine program within Student Health Services.
 Exception requests based on religious beliefs will be verified by the Office of Equal Opportunity and Access.
-Requests for exceptions for medical or disability reasons or sincerely held religious beliefs are encouraged to be submitted as early as possible, and be submitted no later than Dec.
-6 to allow time to become fully vaccinated if the exception request is denied.
 If an employee fails to comply with the OSU vaccination program, Employee and Labor Relations (ELR) will work directly with the supervisor to engage in an individualized plan of progressive discipline.

-Students who are not OSU employees may continue to claim a philosophical exception in alignment with OHA rules for students.
+Students without university employment status may continue to claim a philosophical exception in alignment with OHA rules for students.

-Students who are not university employees and whose courses are entirely online and involve no in-person engagement with individuals outside of their households, as long as they do not otherwise engage in any in-person university-sponsored activity.
-Note: If students engage in-person with individuals outside of their households as part of their coursework or university-sponsored activity, the student requirement applies regardless of whether OSU owns or manages the property where the in-person engagement takes place.
+Students without university employment status and whose courses are entirely online and involve no in-person engagement with individuals outside of their households, so long as they do not otherwise engage in any in-person university-sponsored activity.
+Note: If students engage in-person with individuals outside of their households as part of their coursework or university-sponsored activity, the Student Requirement applies regardless of whether OSU owns or manages the property where the in-person engagement takes place.

-The OSU COVID-19 Vaccination Requirement applies to all university students unless exempted or excluded from this requirement.
+OSU required students who work, learn or engage with others in-person as part of their academic experience to be vaccinated against COVID-19.
+The Vaccination Requirement Program applies to all university students unless exempted or excluded from this requirement.